 This will be used to type your program.
 Examples of few editors include Windows Notepad, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.

 Name and version of text editor can vary on different operating systems.
-For exampe Notepad will be used on Windows and vim or vi can be used on windows as well as Linux, or Unix.
+For example, Notepad will be used on Windows and vim or vi can be used on windows as well as Linux, or UNIX.

-This is actual C++ compiler which will be used to compile your source code into final executable program.
+This is an actual C++ compiler, which will be used to compile your source code into final executable program.

-Most C++ compilers don't care what extension you give your source code, but if you don't specify otherwise, many will use .cpp by default
+Most C++ compilers don't care what extension you give to your source code, but if you don't specify otherwise, many will use .cpp by default.

 $ g++ -v

 If you have installed GCC, then it should print a message such as the following −

 Using built-in specs.
 Target: i386-redhat-linux Configured with: ../configure --prefix=/usr .......
 Thread model: posix gcc version 4.1.2 20080704 (Red Hat 4.1.2-46)